Copyright © December 19, 2012

 - “…God is light, and in him is no darkness at all.
 If we say we have fellowship with him, and walk in darkness, we lie, and do not the truth: But if we walk in the light, as he is in the light, we have fellowship one with another, and the blood of Jesus Christ his Son cleanseth us from all sin” (1 Jn.
 1.5-7).

-The Lord, who loved His wife and gave Himself for her, desires to be her only Head, her only Mate.
-But He has given the wife a choice.
+The Lord, who loved His espoused future wife and gave Himself for her, her only Mate.
+But He has given her a choice.
 She can be a light to the world showing forth the purity of the heavenly marriage, or she can spend part of her time with another partner or lover, taking instructions, advice, and material help from him.
 She can put her light wholly or partially under a bushel where it is subdued.
 The result will be a partially or wholly worldly “church.”
 Fewer people will be drawn to the light, since the light is dimmed or completely hidden.
 The question is.
-“How much does a church love her Husband and her fellow man?”
+“How much does a church love her future Husband and her fellow man?”
 As Roger Williams said,

 “A chaste wife will not only abhor to be restrained from her husband’s bed as adulterous and polluted, but also abhor (if not much more) to be constrained to the bed of a stranger.
 And what is abominable in corporal, is much more loathsome in spiritual whoredom and defilement” (Roger Williams and Edward Bean Underhill, The Bloudy Tenent of Persecution for Cause of Conscience Discussed and Mr. Cotton’s Letter Examined and Answered (London: Printed for the Society, by J. Haddon, Castle Street, Finsbury, 1848), p.
 38).